 Can Rosemary be planted with tomatoes?

-No, it is not recommended to have tomatoes and rosemary planted near each other although it can thrive in similar condition with tomatoes it can easily deprive it of nutrients.
-Rosemary plants do not like getting too wet compare to tomatoes but it can thrive in similar temperatures.
+No, it is not recommended to have tomatoes and rosemary planted near each other although it can thrive in similar conditions with tomatoes it can easily deprive it of nutrients.
+Rosemary plants do not like getting too wet compare to tomatoes but they can thrive in similar temperatures.

-If you really do have to plant tomatoes and rosemary, we recommend keeping rosemary plant on the fringe of tomatoes growing area rather as a direct neighbour to your plants.
+If you really do have to plant tomatoes and rosemary, we recommend keeping rosemary plants on the fringe of the tomatoes growing area rather than as a direct neighbor to your plants.

 Can rosemary and basil be planted together?